google/cluster-insight/README.md

 ## How to install and access the service

-The cluster-insight service uses a Docker container, available [here](https://registry.hub.docker.com/u/kubernetes/cluster-insight/) on DockerHub.
+The cluster-insight service uses a Docker container, available [here](https://registry.hub.docker.com/u/kubernetes/cluster-insight/) on Docker Hub.
 The container runs in one of two modes, specified by an environment variable:

 * In "master" mode, it collects data from Kubernetes and from the Docker daemons running on the cluster nodes through proxies.
 * In "minion" mode, it acts as a proxy for the local Docker daemon.